Local electronic structure of interstitial hydrogen in MgH$_2$ inferred from muon study: SR Experiment and DFT Calculations

 The sample used for $\mu$SR measurements was obtained from a commercial vendor (Fujifilm Wako Chmicals Co.) as a powdered reagent sealed with inert gas.
-Immediately after opening the container, approximately 2 g of the powder was pressurized and shaped into a disk covered with aluminum foil, mounted on a temperature-controlled cryostat, and then degassed into a vacuum.
-The $\mu$SR experiments were performed using the ARTEMIS experimental apparatus installed in the S1 area at MLF in J-PARC, and $\mu$SR spectrum [time-dependent positron asymmetry, $A(t)$] was measured from room temperature to 5 K in zero magnetic field (ZF) and under longitudinal magnetic fields (LF, 0.01--0.4 T).
+Immediately after opening the container, approximately 2 g of the powder was pressurised and shaped into a disk covered with aluminum foil, mounted on a temperature-controlled cryostat, and then degassed into a vacuum.
+The $\mu$SR experiments were performed using the ARTEMIS spectrometer installed in the S1 area at the Materials and Life Science Experimental Facility in J-PARC, where a nearly 100\% spin-polarised pulsed muon beam (25 Hz, with the full width at half-maximum of 80 ns and a momentum of 27 MeV/c) was transported to the sample. $\mu$SR spectra [time-dependent positron asymmetry, $A(t)$] were measured from room temperature to 5 K in zero magnetic field (ZF) and under longitudinal magnetic fields (LF, 0.01--0.4 T).

+The donor/acceptor levels for H assessed in this work are those based on Ref.~\cite{Roy:13}.
+They performed DFT calculations with screened hybrid functions of Heyd, Scuseria, and Ernzerhof (HSE) as implemented in the Vienna {\it Ab initio} Simulation Package (VASP) code.
+The amount of exact exchange mixed into the HSE generalized gradient functional is taken to 33\%, which reproduces the experimentally observed lower limit of the band gap (5.2 eV).
+Defect calculations were performed for a supercell containing 72 atoms with $2\times2\times3$ iterations of the primitive cell.
+A mesh of $2\times2\times2$ special ${\bm k}$ points and an energy cutoff value of 270 eV for the plane-wave basis set were used for the defective supercells.
+For charged defects, the number of electrons in the supercell was varied according to the format described in Ref.~\cite{Walle:04} and the electrons were localized on the impurity.